 What is Innovate UK’s Women In Innovation Award?

-A year ago, Innovate UK awarded our Strategic Director, Dolores Sanders with the InnovateUK – Women in Innovation award, for our project to introduce AI and benchmarking for best practice into our Manufacturing Tech Platform.
-The award recognises women who have exciting ideas and business plans, and offers financial and mentoring support, recognising the challenges and subconscious bias that exists in the start up tech world (NatWest Rose Report 2019) .
+A year ago, Innovate UK awarded our Strategic Director, Dolores Sanders with the InnovateUK – Women in Innovation award, for our project to introduce AI and benchmarking for best practices into our Manufacturing Tech Platform.
+The award recognises women who have exciting ideas and business plans, and offers financial and mentoring support, recognising the challenges and subconscious bias that exists in the start-up tech world (NatWest Rose Report 2019).
 A year on from her award, Dolores reflects on how it has affected her and the opportunities that it has provided.

 When did you first hear about the award?

-At a Innovate UK event on smart manufacturing, I met Pauline Dawes, who was a 2016 Award Winner.
+At an Innovate UK event on smart manufacturing, I met Pauline Dawes, who was a 2016 Award Winner.
 She was the guest speaker for the Women in Tech lunch and when she shared what she was achieving through the award, I decided, “ I want to apply for that”.
 I had to wait until 2018 when it was relaunched.
-We were looking to put together an artificial intelligence early stage project, which was separate to our core business, and absolutely needed funding to do it.
-It was going to take me away from some of the immediate commercial benefits of what I was doing in my day to day job.
-I was able to both put a business case together for the for the project, demonstrate the viability, both to my shareholders, and to Innovate UK .
+We were looking to put together an artificial intelligence early-stage project, which was separate from our core business, and absolutely needed funding to do it.
+It was going to take me away from some of the immediate commercial benefits of what I was doing in my day-to-day job.
+I was able to both put a business case together for the project, and demonstrate the viability, both to my shareholders, and to Innovate UK.
 The Award was a combination of cash, which is always good, mentoring support and cohort integration with the other nine female award winners.

 How did the Women In Innovation award change your business opportunities?

-The opportunities from the award are quite multifaceted The first was the confidence that the recognition gave me in our business journey.
-I was one of the older winners.
-I came back into the technology workplace about three years prior to the award.
-I carried that confidence into securing private equity funding for the business and to secure an Innovate loan, which has enabled us to really develop the next generation of our Manufacturing Platform.
+The opportunities from the award are quite multifaceted.
+The first was the confidence that the recognition gave me in our business journey as one of the older winners, I had come back into the technology workplace about three years prior to the award.
+I carried that confidence into securing private equity funding for the business and securing an Innovate loan, which has enabled us to really develop the next generation of our Manufacturing Platform.
 They were the direct impacts; funding, new shareholders and expanded business opportunities.
-With that we have grown from a team of six, back when I first pitched for the award, to, now a team of 18 people!
-It hasn’t solely been as a result of the award, but all of the those elements came together.
+With that, we have grown from a team of six, back when I first pitched for the award, to now a team of 18 people!
+It hasn’t solely been a result of the award, but all of those elements came together.